felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 And don't forget:

-- **All letters on the crossword must be connected.** You cannot have two independent crosswords on the table at any point.
+- **All tiles on the crossword must be connected.** You cannot have two independent crosswords on the table at any point.

 # Why something something Bananagrams